TwitchingOfIsaac/Repentogon_DLL_Mods_Info/02_lua_function/README.md

 The `return 0;` is important to note.
 When a Lua function returns, the results are pushed onto the stack in direct order, with the last result being on top after the call.
 The return integer used in LUA_FUNCTION is specifying the number of returned elements on the stack - in this case, we are not returning anything, since nothing was pushed on to the stack.
 In the 03.
 Static Class example mod we will introduce returning data from a LUA_FUNCTION.

 Finally, in our HOOK_METHOD, we are pushing the C Function name of the LUA_FUNCTION to the stack, and then, just like the first DLL example, we set it as a global.
 This will now allow "HelloWorld()" to be called from Lua.

+As a bonus, we define a couple of additional colors not defined in REPENTOGON and use those as colors to print to the console with.

 ## Building
 Follow the standard build process from the root of this repository.